Skip to content

 You start.

 While Floyd Lee Locums can’t claim to know how to fix a broken justice system or how to distribute societal opportunities more fairly, we do know healthcare.
 For many of our Black and Brown loved ones and communities of color, the statistics don’t lie.
-Time and again, lower-quality healthcare is provided and available to People of Color.
+Time and again, lower-quality healthcare is available to People of Color.

-The care the CDC outlines isn’t just determined by the healthcare provider or system either.
+The care the CDC outlines isn’t just determined by the healthcare provider or system, either.
 Even addressing those don’t factor in the disproportionate impact of someone’s neighborhood or physical environment, access to financial income and support, or ability to receive quality education.
 All of these inadvertently affect the care you get, too.

 Further, our diversity, equity and inclusion efforts will include being a community voice and advocate for the International African American Museum being built in Charleston, South Carolina and opening in 2022.
 This museum is national resource for preserving and sharing African American history—and is being built on the very wharf where slaves were brought over in centuries prior.